lokalized/lokalized-java/README.md

 All 5 are optional, with the stipulation that you must provide either a `translation` or at least one `alternatives` value.

+### JSON Schema

+A JSON Schema for Lokalized strings files is packaged in the jar at `schema/lokalized-strings.schema.json` and is available in this repository at [src/main/resources/schema/lokalized-strings.schema.json](src/main/resources/schema/lokalized-strings.schema.json).

+The schema validates file structure, placeholder shapes, known language-form names, placeholder metadata, and alternatives.
+It does not parse alternative expression syntax or validate locale-specific plural completeness; those checks are performed by Lokalized when strings are loaded.

 ### Commentary

 This free-form field is used to supply context for the translator, such as how and where the phrase is used in the application.
 It might also include documentation about the application-supplied placeholder values (names and types) so it's clear what data is available to perform the translation.